Verified Foundations for Differential Privacy: Programming with Differential Privacy

 \subsection{Additional Differential Privacy Results}

 While our \lstinline{AbstractDP} framework is a general and powerful technique for proving DP for compositions of private programs, we remark that not every program in SampCert needs to be proven fully abstractly.
-In our development we establish a Pure DP bound on the \emph{sparse vector mechanism} from~\citet{DR14}, a program which can calculate approximate maximums using asymptotically less noise than private histograms, but to the best of our knowledge is not subject to a generic privacy analysis.
-Nonetheless, our development also contains a mechanization of a theorem from~\citet{bun2016concentrated} which establishes zCDP bounds on Pure DP programs, indirectly giving us a zCDP bound on the sparse vector mechanism as well.
+In \appreflong{section:sparsevector}{A} we establish a Pure DP bound on the \emph{sparse vector technique} from~\citet{DR14}, a program which can calculate approximate maximums using asymptotically less noise than private histograms, but to the best of our knowledge is not subject to a generic privacy analysis.
+Our development also contains a mechanization of a theorem from~\citet{bun2016concentrated} which establishes zCDP bounds on Pure DP programs, indirectly giving us a zCDP bound on the sparse vector technique as well. \Apprefshort{section:parallelcomposition}{B} discusses an extension to \lstinline{AbstractDP} for \emph{parallel composition}, and demonstrates how it improves on the noised histogram privacy bound.

-Notably, our \lstinline{AbstractDP} framework does not restrict us from using programs such as the sparse vector mechanism which themselves lack a fully abstract proof.
-By parameterizing over a generic noised maximum function and its privacy bound, programs that use noised maximums can still be subject to the abstract privacy analysis we presented in \ref{sec:histogram}--only proving the DP-specific privacy bounds for critical components after fixing a definition of privacy.
-We believe that this degree of semantic compositionality will enable SampCert to keep up with the latest developments in DP.
+Notably, our \lstinline{AbstractDP} framework does not restrict us from using programs that lack a fully abstract proof.
+By parameterizing over a generic noised maximum function and its privacy bound, programs that use noised maximums can still be subject to the abstract privacy analysis we presented in \cref{sec:histogram}--only proving the DP-specific privacy bounds for critical components after fixing a definition of privacy.
+We believe that the ability to compose with proofs outside of the abstract system will enable SampCert to keep up with the latest developments in DP.